khoren93/flutter_zxing/README.md

   </a>
 </p>

-# flutter_zxing

-Flutter ZXing is a Flutter plugin for scanning and generating QR codes using the ZXing (Zebra Crossing) barcode scanning library.
-The plugin is implemented using the Dart FFI (Foreign Function Interface) and the [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp) library, and allows you to easily integrate barcode scanning and generation functionality into your Flutter apps.
+ZXScanner is a free QR code and barcode scanner app for Android and iOS.
+It is built using Flutter and the [flutter_zxing](https://github.com/khoren93/flutter_zxing) plugin.

 ## Demo Screenshots

 <pre>
 <img alt="01_scanner_screen" src="https://user-images.githubusercontent.com/11523360/174789425-b33861aa-dbe5-49c1-a84a-a02b514a5e0f.png" width="240">&nbsp; <img alt="02_creator_screen" src="https://user-images.githubusercontent.com/11523360/174789816-a2a4ab74-f5ef-41a1-98f3-e514447dff5a.png" width="240">&nbsp;
 </pre>

+## Flutter ZXing

+Flutter ZXing is a Flutter plugin for scanning and generating QR codes using the ZXing (Zebra Crossing) barcode scanning library.
+The plugin is implemented using the Dart FFI (Foreign Function Interface) and the [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp) library, and allows you to easily integrate barcode scanning and generation functionality into your Flutter apps.

 ## Features